flyteorg/flyte/rsts/concepts/flyte_console.rst

 The end-to-end process from writing code to registering workflows is present in the :std:ref:`gettingstarted_build`.

-A pop-up window appears with input fields that the execution requires on clicking the **Launch Workflow** button.
+A pop-up window appears with input fields that the execution requires upon clicking the **Launch Workflow** button.
 If the default inputs are given, they will be auto-populated.

 |